1896 (19th June)

 1953 (2nd June)

 .
-Instead he and Wallis watched the ceremony on television.
+Neither Edward or Wallis were invited.
+Instead they watched the ceremony on television.

 Edward underwent surgery for an aneurysm of the aorta.